ashbaldry/ashbaldry.github.io/_posts/2021-11-23-depcheck-r-dependency-checker.md

 Although this is just one package and one dependency, it is certainly not the only situation.
 So the next step is: How to make it easier to search for these dependencies which can be removed?
 Introducing [`{depcheck}`](https://github.com/ashbaldry/depcheck), a package that will check the dependencies of a package, and will flag any package that could be looked into, either to copy over the used functions, or remove entirely from the package.
 Several advantages of dependency reduction include:

 - **Increased stability** - Every new dependency introduced into a project creates one more opportunity for a breaking change to be introduced in the future.
 By copying the one or two functions you require into your package, you have greater control of the code, and less likely to see unexpected errors.
 - **Speed improvements** - Each package being loaded into the R session adds time, and if you have several packages that aren't necessary, or they contain a lot of dependencies, this can quickly accumulate.
-This is particularly important when building shiny applications, where reducing the initial load time can improve the user experience.
+This is particularly important when building shiny applications, where reducing the initial load time improves the user experience.
 - **Function masking** (or a lack of) - With fewer packages loaded into the R session, you are less likely to have multiple packages with conflicting function names.

 ## Using `{depcheck}`